 Then, multiply 0.2 by 100 to get your DTI ratio as a percentage.
 In this example, it’s 20%.
+This means that 20% of your monthly income goes to debt payments.
 The CFPB also has a debt-to-income ratio calculator if you want some help figuring out your DTI ratio.

 For homeowners, the CFPB recommends keeping your DTI ratio for all debts—including your monthly mortgage payment—at 36% or less.
 The CFPB also notes that 43% is typically the highest DTI ratio you can have for a qualified mortgage.

 For renters, the CFPB recommends trying to keep your DTI ratio for all debts at 15%-20% or lower.
 And the CFPB says not to include your rent payment when calculating your DTI ratio for this purpose.

 If you’re struggling to keep your DTI ratio at or around these guidelines, the CFPB recommends reaching out to a U.S. Department of Housing and Urban Development counselor for help with housing issues